cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/cloudlets/Cloudlet.rst

 setJobId
 ^^^^^^^^

-.. java:method::  void setJobId(int jobId)
+.. java:method::  void setJobId(long jobId)
    :outertype: Cloudlet

    Sets the id of the job that this Cloudlet belongs to, if any.
 This field is just used for classification.
 If there is an supposed job that multiple Cloudlets belong to, one can set the job id for all Cloudlets of that job in order to classify them.
 Besides classification, this field doesn't have any effect.